department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_digital wallet (VSC).md

   - All releases are behind a feature flag, so if a bug is discovered, we can turn off the feature flag.
   - For mobile releases we do not create a release plan since we do not have a Phase I or Phase II, we simply Go Live.
 - Are there any new application endpoints, front- or back-end?
 If so, please give examples of how any of the endpoints could be abused by unauthorized parties, as well as a plan to mitigate such threats.
-  - No new mobile-facing endpoints; all API calls go through the PassKit/Google Wallet services.
+  - We will be adding new endpoints to fetch the wallet passes: `.pkpass` on iOS and `JWT` on Android.
 - Is there any new logging data being captured?
 If so, what data is being captured, how, and where is it stored?
   - We are logging new analytics such as how often the pass is added to the veteran's wallet.
 This will use our typical analytics and this data will live in our respective analytics dashboards
 - Is Personal Health Information/PHI, Personal Identifiable Information/PII, or any other Personal Information/PI being captured?
 If so, please answer the following questions: